dmbarbour/glas/docs/GlasNamespaces.md

   * `(%src.file FilePath Src) : Src` - evaluates to an abstract Src representing a FilePath relative to another Src.
 When loaded, returns an *optional binary*, treating 'does not exist' as a valid state.
 For other errors (e.g. unreachable, permissions issues) the loader diverges and logs a compile-time error.
     * Note: glas systems forbid `"../"` relative paths and absolute paths relative to relative paths.
 See *Controlling Filesystem Entanglement* for motivations.
     * Note: absolute paths are still contextually relative, e.g. absolute paths within DVCS repository are relative to repository root.
 However, initial
-  * `(%src.dir FileRegex Src) : Src` - search for files matching a pattern, relative to another Src.
-When loaded, returns a lexicographically sorted list of FilePath.
   * `(%src.dvcs.git URI Ver Src) : Src` - returns a Src representing a DVCS git repository.
 If loaded, returns unit.
-Use '%src.file' to access files within the repository.
+Use '%src.file' to access files starting at repo root.
   * `(%src.an Annotation Src) : Src` - here Annotation is represented by embedded data.
 It is not observed by the loader, but is available later in context of runtime reflection on sources, e.g. `sys.refl.src.*`.
 * `(%macro Program) : AST` - evaluate a pure, 0--1 arity program that returns an AST representation.
 The latter is validated, evaluated in an empty namespace (i.e. implicit `t:({ "" => NULL }, AST)` wrapper), then substituted for the macro node.
 Linking is stage-separated from macro eval, e.g. the returned AST typically has a type such as `Env -> Env` and expects a parameter for linking.